ninajhun/learningfuze-assessment/README.md

 ### 1. const declarations are block scoped
 Like let declarations, const declarations can only be accessed within the block they were declared.

-### 2. const cannot be updated or re-declared
+### 2. const cannot be reassigned/updated or re-declared
 This means that the value of a variable declared with const remains the same within its scope.
 It cannot be updated or re-declared.

-Case 1 - Updated:
+Case 1 - Reassigned:

     ```
     const greeting = "say Hi";